webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

 - Additional Data section should be collapsible ?
-- get rid of multi unitCode columns (event with non EQP)
-- block user from being able to edit netUnitCost
-- make all results update based on netUnitCost (as opposed to unitCost)
-- make netUnitCost update based on: Unit Code, Setup Fee, Setup Code, Box, Handling Fees (& EQP % calc)
 - add a clear-all-fields (reset) btn
-- disable mouse scroll from changing input values
-- test for bugs and edge cases
+- test for bugs and edge cases - and make sure all results add up correctly
 - add styles to beautify and ease usability
-- make sure all results add up correctly

 ### Notes